TobikoData/sqlmesh/docs/guides/scheduling.md

 2. Within the Airflow `dags/` folder, create a file called `sqlmesh.py`.

-3. Within that file add the following, making sure to replace "spark" with your engine if you are using a different one:
+3. Within that file add the following, making sure to replace "spark" with your engine and `spark_catalog` with your default catalog (or "database" in some engines):

         from sqlmesh.schedulers.airflow.integration import SQLMeshAirflow

-        sqlmesh_airflow = SQLMeshAirflow("spark")
+        sqlmesh_airflow = SQLMeshAirflow("spark", default_catalog="spark_catalog")

         for dag in sqlmesh_airflow.dags:
             globals()[dag.dag_id] = dag